GSA/fpki-guides/_tools/03_fpki_activity_report.md

 | GSA ACES | ORC ACES 4 | Federal Bridge CA 2016 | 5573fcc5e6ffff2b710181accaa2efdadb8f0f4e | 8/21/2020 | Revoke due to decommission |
 | WidePoint | ORC NFI CA 3 | Federal Bridge CA 2016 | b625da07302016d2837023bab94b6e0d76fc2e45 | 7/17/2021 | Revoke due to migration |

 The following certificates will be re-issued with the existing expiration date as part of the Federal Bridge CA 2019 re-key.
 This migration will occur between November 2019 - February 2020.
-Once a modified certificate is issued, the below certificates will be revoked.
+Once a modified certificate is issued, the below certificates will be revoked and this report as well as system notification will be sent to the FPKI community.

 | Affiliate | Subject CA | Issuing CA | SHA-1 Hash |
 | --------- | ---------- | ---------- | ---------- |